balderdashy/sails-docs/reference/Views.md

 # Layouts

-Layouts are special files in your `views/` folder you can use to wrap your other views.
-For an app with many different pages, it can be helpful to extrapolate markup shared by several HTML files into a layout.
+When building an app with many different pages, it can be helpful to extrapolate markup shared by several HTML files into a layout.
 This [reduces the total amount of code](http://en.wikipedia.org/wiki/Don't_repeat_yourself) in your project and helps you avoid making the same changes in multiple files down the road.

+In Sails and Express, layouts are implemented by the view engines themselves.
+For instance, `jade` has its own layout system, with its own syntax.

+For convenience, Sails bundles special support for layouts, but only for the default view engine, EJS.
+If you'd like to use layouts with a different view engine, check out [that view engine's documentation](./#!documentation/reference/Views/ViewEngines.html) to find the appropriate syntax.

+Sails EJS layouts are special files in your `views/` folder you can use to "wrap" your other views.
+Layouts usually contain the preamble (e.g. `!DOCTYPE html<html><head>....</head><body>`) and conclusion (`</body></html`) for your HTML views, and include the sandwiched view using `<%- body %>`.

+Layout support for your app can be configured or disabled in [`config/views.js`](), and can be overridden for a particular route or action by setting a view local, `layout`.
+By default, Sails will compile all views using the layout located at `views/layout.ejs`.

 # Locals

 In Sails (and other MVC frameworks), views have access to variables called `locals`.
-Locals represent server-side data that is _accessible_ to your view-- locals are not actually _included_ in the rendered HTML unless you explicitly reference them using special syntax provided by your view engine.
+Locals represent server-side data that is _accessible_ to your view-- locals are not actually _included_ in the compiled HTML unless you explicitly reference them using special syntax provided by your view engine.

 ```ejs
 <div>Logged in as <a><%= name %></a>.</div>